AdobeDocs/experience-manager-cloud-service.en/help/onboarding/accessibility/quick-guide-wcag.md

 * By collection (techniques may be general, or relate to a specific technology or format - such as HTML, CSS, or Client-side Scripting), or
 * From related success criteria.
 Techniques can apply to more than one success criterion.

 Each technique has a unique number, which relates to its collection.
-For example, one of the ARIA techniques is *Technique ARIA2: Identifying required fields with the "required" property*.
+For example, one of the ARIA techniques is [Technique ARIA2: Identifying a required field with the aria-required property](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA2.html).

 Techniques may be Sufficient, Advisory, or a Failure: